Picpus Cemetery: Discontent with the mass burial site

 As noted above, the residents of the surrounding neighbourhood were unhappy about the burial site at Picpus.
 At the time, it was believed that many diseases were caused by miasmas, or putrid vapours that were associated with bad smells.
-Therefore, the presence of 1306 corpses in largely open pits was not only unpleasant, but it was thought to entail a risk for public health.
+Therefore, the presence of 1306 corpses in largely open pits was not only unpleasant, it was also thought to entail a risk for public health.
 Several weeks before the execution of Robespierre (which effectively ended the Terror), the neighbours sent a petition in which they said that they were justly "alarmed by the proximity of these graves, destined for the burials of conspirators who were struck down by the blade of the law".
 The petition also noted that "those who had been declared enemies of the people and the Republic while they were still alive" are now allowed to "assassinate the people after their death."
 A second petition, sent a few months after the end of the Reign of Terror, adopts an anti-Robespierre tone: "The patriotes in the vicinity demand in the strongest terms the disappearance of the chasm that was dug on the orders of Robespierre and his accomplices in order to bury their victims."

 No attempt was made to move the mass burial site from its current location.